Receive a free 2 day Cape Town City Stay package when Find out more

 The camp is ideal for immersing yourself in nature, listening to the lion's roar amid other sounds at night.
 Activities offered at the delta camp include game drives, bush walks, mokoro trips, sunset boat cruises and sundowners on one of the islands and boma dinners.

-This morning we continue east along the rural Caprivi Strip, passing through wilderness areas on our way to Kasane, back in Botswana.
+This morning we drive to Kasane, in the northeastern corner of Botswana.
 Reaching Kasane we head to our safari camp, overlooking the Chobe River near Chobe National Park.
-We have lunch (served from the safari truck), and settle in at the camp, which features a restaurant, bar and swimming pool.
+We have lunch (served from the safari truck) and settle in at the camp, which features a restaurant, bar and swimming pool.

 In the afternoon we set off on a 4x4 game drive in Chobe National Park, renowned for its huge population of migratory elephants and large buffalo herds.
 Chobe Park is the second largest national park in Botswana, encompassing diverse habitats from lush plains and wooded grasslands to dense forests and swamps.